Afternoon Tea in the New Forest

 Enjoy an unforgettable afternoon tea experience in quintessential English surroundings in comfort of a cosy lounge with log fires or in the conservatory overlooking the manicured gardens.
 Special afternoon tea menus and offers are usually available for Easter, Mothering Sunday and Father's Day (with additional delights for Dad, including more savouries and local ale!)

-*** This Easter Sunday, enjoy a Afternoon Tea at the Montagu Arms: more information here!
+*** This Valentine's Day, enjoy a romantic afternoon tea at the Montagu Arms: more information here!

 Afternoon tea is served from 3pm to 5pm.
 Booking essential.

 If you are looking for a family-friendly location then New Park Manor makes the perfect setting for afternoon tea after a walk in the New Forest.
 One of the luxious Family Friendly Hotels, children of all ages are welcome and catered for.

 Take a seat in one of the cosy lounges, in The Vinery, or on the terrace if the sun shines, and sample sweet treats and delightful savoury snacks with a wide range of fresh loose-leaf teas, from traditional English breakfast and herbal classics to flavourful fruit blends.